jschuster/dotfiles/README.md

 I also use [iTerm2](https://iterm2.com) for the full 'oh my zsh'-experience :)

+In my [iterm2setup](https://github.com/jschuster/iterm2setup) repo you will find a tutorial on how to set up iTerm2.

 ## Install
 For my future me and you I wrote a Makefile installer.